Curriculum & Courses

 M.S. in Ecology

-Additional Electives, Independent Study, Research, and Dissertation: Minimum 15 credits
+Additional Electives, Independent Study, Research, or Thesis: Minimum 17 credits.

 Total: Minimum 30 credits